dotnet/docs-maui/docs/migration/renderer-to-handler.md

 </ContentPage>
 ```

-The event handler for the `Unloaded` event can then invoke the `DisconnectHandler` method on its `Handler` instance:
+The event handler for the `Unloaded` event can then invoke the <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler> method on its `Handler` instance:

 ```csharp
 void ContentPage_Unloaded(object sender, EventArgs e)